-Thank you for contributing to the US Open Data Census, a joint community effort undertaken by contributors around the world, just like you.
+Thank you for contributing to the U.S. City Open Data Census, a joint community effort undertaken by contributors around the country, just like you.

-The following tutorial will help you make your contribution to the US Open Data Census.
+The following tutorial will help you make your contribution to the U.S. City Open Data Census.

-You’ll be asked a series of questions about the dataset as well as your knowledge about open data.
+You will be asked a series of questions about the dataset as well as your knowledge about open data.
 This enables us to understand the submitters, as well as more subjective questions concerning data findability and usability.
-We know that some questions might not be self-explaining.
-There is a question mark sign next to a question.
-It contains a help text that that is prompted once you click on the sign.
-We have built some of the questionnaire logic directly into the interface.
-This should give you more confidence in your responses.
+If you would like more details for what a particular question is asking, click the question-mark sign next to that question.
+It contains help text that is prompted once you click on the sign.

-B1.
-Are the data collected by the government (or an official third party on behalf of the government)?
-The Index seeks to measure the publication of open government data.
-It is therefore important to ensure that your submission refers to data that government is responsible of.
-A submission is only valid if the government is responsible for producing, managing or publishing the submitted dataset.
-To find evidence, you can look for a disclaimer on a website that data is produced by government, call a government official, or google the government agency that is most likely to hold/collect the data.
-Answer “Yes” if the data are collected by government, or a third party officially representing government.
-This may be the case for state-owned-enterprises or contractors delivering public services for government.
-Tell us which agency collects or provides the data, so reviewers can understand whether it is truly government data.
-If you cannot find evidence that government does collect the data, provide some explaining words as to why.
-This is very important information so that reviewers can double check submissions, and to understand the country context.
+The Census seeks to measure the publication of open government data.
+It is therefore important to ensure that your submission refers to data that government is responsible for.
+A submission is only valid if the government is responsible for producing, managing, or publishing the submitted dataset.
+Usually, data will be found on a government website.
+In the rare cases where it is somewhere else but is the official location — this may be the case for state-owned enterprises or contractors delivering public services for government — you can verify this by: looking for a disclaimer on a website that the data is produced by government or calling a government official.
+Answer “Yes” if the data is collected by government, or a third party officially representing government.
+Tell us which agency collects or provides the data.
+If you cannot find evidence that the government does collect the data, provide a comment explaining why.

-B2.
-Are the data available online without the need to register or request access to the data?
-This question measures if the data are accessible online from government without mandatory bureaucratic barriers.
+This question measures if the data is accessible online from the government without mandatory bureaucratic barriers.
 It is important that no such barriers exist because they can deter people from accessing data.
-Answer “Yes”, if the data are made available by the government on a public website.
-Answer “No” if the data are NOT available online or are available online only after registering, requesting the data from a civil servant via email, completing a contact form or another similar administrative process.
-The Index will allow you to answer this question with “Yes” even if you do not find all necessary dataset characteristics (see B3) online.
-Your submission is important information about the availability of these characteristics.
-Your submission data will be stored and processed for a final research report.
-In a review phase our reviewers will verify your submission again.
-If not all characteristics are available online, they will answer question B2 with “No”.
-For more details see our methodology page.
+Answer “Yes”, if the data is made available by the government on a public website.
+Answer “No” if the data is NOT available online or are available online only after registering, requesting the data from a civil servant via email, completing a contact form, or going through some other administrative process.

-B2.2 Where did you find the data?
 This question evaluates whether the dataset is stored centrally or across several websites and sub-pages.
-The question where data is published is important to address the issue of data findability.
-Tell us the different websites, as well as sub-pages on a website (if applicable) where you found single dataset characteristics.
-If you find the same information on several websites and sub-pages, only document those that enable you to answer the following questions with “Yes”.
+The question of where data is published is important to address the issue of data findability.
+Tell us the different websites, as well as sub-pages on a website (if applicable) where you found dataset characteristics.
+If you find the same information on several websites and sub-pages, only document those that enable you to answer the following questions with “Yes.”

-If you are unsure whether a part is contained in the dataset or not, ask the Open Data Index forum.
+If you are unsure whether a part is contained in the dataset or not, you can ask on the Open Knowledge discussion forum.

-B5.
-Is the dataset downloadable at once?
 This question measures whether you can download all information on your computer with easy steps.
-Downloads can be organised by month or year or broken down into subfiles for very large data files.
+Downloads can be organized by month or year or broken down into subfiles for very large data files.
 It is important that the download is feasible in a few easy steps.
-Answer “No” if if you have to do many manual steps to download the data, or if you can only retrieve very few parts of a large dataset at a time (for instance through a search interface).
+Answer “No” if you can only view the data (but not download it), if you have to do many manual steps to download the data, or if you can only retrieve very few parts of a large dataset at a time (for instance through a search interface).

-B6.
-Data should be updated every [TIME INTERVAL]: Is the data up-to-date?
 Often, data is only useful if it is provided in a timely manner.
 But different information needs to be provided in different time intervals.
-Traffic data is mainly needed in real-time, election data should be accessible immediately after an election, while national census information might not change for years.
+For example, data on 311 requests should ideally be updated daily, while annual budget data is only published once a year.
 This question measures if data is provided in a timely manner.
 Please base your answer on the date at which you answer this question.
-Sometimes the data gives you an indication, to which date it refers (for example, weather forecasts refer to specific dates).
+The dataset may have metadata that says how often the dataset is updated; also check to see when it was most recently updated.
 Be careful with publication dates and check whether the published data is actually up-to-date.
-Answer “No” if you cannot determine a date, or if the data are outdated.
-Please also use the comment function why the data is outdated.
+Answer “No” if you cannot determine a date, or if the data is outdated.
+Please also use the comment function to explain why the data is outdated.

-B8.
-In which formats are the data?
 Tell us the file formats of the data.
 We automatically compare them against a list of file formats that are considered machine-readable and open.
 A file format is called machine-readable if your computer can process, access, and modify the dataset characteristics (see B3) that you find in a data file.
-Worked example: if you find a .jpg-image of a national map embedded on a website it is not considered machine-readable.
-The Index considers formats to be “open” if they can be fully processed with at least one free and open-source software tool.
-Potentially these formats allow more people to use the data, because people do not need to buy specific software to open it.
-Important: The Index uses a less rigid definition of open formats.
+Worked example: if you find a JPG image of a map embedded on a website it is not considered machine-readable.
+The Census considers formats to be “open” if they can be fully processed with at least one free and open-source software tool.
+These formats allow more people to use the data, because people do not need to buy specific software to open it.
+Important: The Census uses a less rigid definition of open formats.
 It may consider some file formats to be open even if their source code is not.
 What counts is that the file format can be fully processed with an open-source software tool.

-B9.
-Please provide an assessment of how easily the data are usable without human effort.
-Select 1 if extensive effort is required to make data usable, select 2 if some effort is required and select 3 if little to no effort is required.
-Data may be in a machine-readable format like an .xls spreadsheet.
+Data may be in a machine-readable format like an XLS spreadsheet.
 But they might contain unstructured information (like notes randomly written in a column).
 Such data often has to be cleaned to become usable.
 Tell us the effort it takes for you to use the data.
-Base your assessment on the question whether the data are fit for your use cases.
 Document any relevant feedback on usability in the comment section.

-The Index allows only one submission per one dataset.
-However, you can still help by commenting on a current submission and propose changes by creating a new topic in our www.discuss.okfn.org forum.
+The Census allows only one submission per one dataset.
+However, you can still help by commenting on a current submission and propose changes by creating a new topic in the Open Knowledge discussion forum.
 Leaving detailed notes in the comment field supports the review process, too.